Hugh de Courtenay, 4th/12th Earl of Devon: Marriage and issue

 Courtenay married Anne Talbot, daughter of Richard Talbot, 4th Baron Talbot (d.
 8 or 9 September 1396) and Ankaret Le Strange (d.
 1 June 1413), daughter of John le Strange, 4th Baron Strange of Blackmere (1332–1361).
 Anne Talbot was the sister of John Talbot, 1st Earl of Shrewsbury (c.
 1392 – 17 July 1453), whom Thomas Nashe termed 'brave Talbot, the terror of the French'.

-They had one son, Thomas de Courtenay, 5th/13th Earl of Devon, 6th Baron Courtenay.
+They had at least two sons, Thomas de Courtenay, 5th/13th Earl of Devon, 6th Baron Courtenay, and Henry Courtenay.

 It is believed they also had a daughter, Dame Anne Courtenay, who married, as her second husband, John Yerde, esq., of the manors of Denton and Trappinton in Kent and East Cheam in Surrey.
 Anne died in 1453 and was buried along with her husband John in Cheam where her arms show Courtenay on the dexter and Yerde on the sinister side due to Anne being higher-ranking than her husband.
 The Yerde family had close connections with the Botreaux family.

 About 1432/3, Courtenay's widow Anne married John Botreaux.
 She died on 16 January 1441.